CleoMenezesJr/flatline/README.md

 I want to thank [Lains](https://github.com/lainsce) for taking the trouble to create such a cool icon, thanks also to Nahuel for bringing the idea to the table.

+Use GNOME Web aka Epiphany?
+[Also check this extension](https://github.com/GNOME-Web-Extensions/flatline) (WIP)